xpdota/guide-scratch/general/HealProg.md

 ### Mana Potions

-It is okay to hold pots for MP potions such as Super-Ethers.
+It is okay to hold off on using damage potions (Tinctures) in favor of MP potions such as Super-Ethers.
+This is particularly useful after dying and other exceptional circumstances.
+If you frequently find yourself needing more MP under normal circumstances, you need more piety.

 ## Optimize As You Go